towolf/towolf.github.com/docs/Quest/QuestCreate.markdown

     cost of making "range" too big is some extra storage and computation, which are usually negligible.
 The cost of making "range" too small is that you prejudicially exclude what are actually possible values for threshold.
-Getting out\-of\-range warnings from QuestUpdate is one possible indication that your stated range is too small.
+Getting out-of-range warnings from QuestUpdate is one possible indication that your stated range is too small.

  See Quest.